 Tajikistan Itinerary for One to Four Weeks

-Note that visas are typically issued for 45 days.
+Note that evisas are typically issued for 60 days and those that can get visa-free entry can usually only do so for 30 days.
 I have spent nearly one year in Tajikistan over several trips but still have many blank spots on the map.

 Start here: The Tajikistan Travel Guide

 Need Travel Insurance and Evacuation Services for Tajikistan?

 Start shopping for travel insurance plans over at IATI Insurance.
 Readers of the Adventures of Nicole get a 5% discount off your plan.